kgdn/buffet/README.md

 </div>

-Buffet is a full-stack, fully-featured web-based virtual machine manager that aims to provide a free, open-source, lightweight, easy-to-use, and secure alternative to other web-based virtual machine managers such as [DistroSea](https://distrosea.com/) and [DistroTest](https://www.reddit.com/r/DistroHopping/comments/wqrwbw/what_happened_to_distrotestnet/).
+Buffet is a full-stack, fully-featured web-based virtual machine manager that aims to provide a free, open-source, easy-to-use, secure alternative to other web-based virtual machine managers such as [DistroSea](https://distrosea.com/) and [DistroTest](https://www.reddit.com/r/DistroHopping/comments/wqrwbw/what_happened_to_distrotestnet/).

-The back-end is written in Python using the [Flask](https://github.com/pallets/flask) web framework, and the front-end is written in JavaScript with the [React](https://github.com/facebook/react) library.
-Buffet uses [QEMU](https://github.com/qemu/qemu) and [KVM](https://www.linux-kvm.org/) for virtualization, and [noVNC](https://github.com/novnc/noVNC) + [websockify](https://github.com/novnc/websockify) for remote desktop access.
+The back-end is written in Python using the [Flask](https://flask.palletsprojects.com/en/3.0.x/) web framework, and the front-end is written in JavaScript with the [React](https://react.dev/) library.
+Buffet uses [QEMU](https://www.qemu.org/) and [KVM](https://www.linux-kvm.org/) for virtualization, and [noVNC](https://novnc.com/info.html) + [websockify](https://github.com/novnc/websockify) for remote desktop access.

-Buffet was made over the course of 12 weeks as part of the final project for my bachelor's degree in Computer Systems at the [School of Mathematical and Computer Sciences](https://www.hw.ac.uk/schools/mathematical-computer-sciences.htm) at [Heriot-Watt University](https://www.hw.ac.uk/).
+Buffet in its original form was made over the course of 12 weeks as part of the final project for my bachelor's degree in Computer Systems at the [School of Mathematical and Computer Sciences](https://www.hw.ac.uk/schools/mathematical-computer-sciences.htm) at [Heriot-Watt University](https://www.hw.ac.uk/).
+Since then, I have continued to work on Buffet in my free time to improve it and add new features.

 > [!IMPORTANT]
 > **Please note that Buffet is not intended for production use, as it is still in the early stages of development.**